 What is a second mortgage?

-A second mortgage allows you to borrow against your home equity to take out an additional mortgage on your property.
-Equity is the difference between your property’s value and home loan balance.
+A second mortgage lets you tap into your home equity by borrowing against the value you’ve built up in your property.
+Equity is the difference between your home’s current value and the balance remaining on your home loan.

-To take out a second mortgage, you’ll generally need permission from your initial lender to register a second mortgage on the property title.
+However, you’ll usually need permission from your initial lender to register a second mortgage on the property title.

 The reason for the second mortgage is key